six8/python-clom/docs/index.rst

 About
 =====

 Clom is a Python Command Line Object Mapper.
-It's intended to make generating generating commands and escaping arguments easier for command line interaction.
+It's intended to make generating commands and escaping arguments easier for command line interaction.
 It's particularly useful when used with `Fabric <http://fabfile.org>`_ or ``subprocess``.

 - `Clom on GitHub <http://github.com/six8/python-clom>`_